jina-ai/jina/docs/fundamentals/flow/add-executors.md

 (flow-add-executors)=
 # Add Executors

-A {class}`~jina.Flow` orchestrates its {class}`~jina.Executor`s as a graph and will send requests to all Executors in the desired order.
-Executors can be added with the {meth}`~jina.Flow.add` method of the Flow or be listed in the yaml configuration of a Flow.
-When you start a Flow, it will check the configured Executors and starts instances of these Executors accordingly.
+A {class}`~jina.Flow` orchestrates its {class}`~jina.Executor`s as a graph and will send requests to all Executors in the order specified by {meth}`~jina.Flow.add` or listed in {ref}`a YAML file<flow-yaml-spec>`.

-The response of the Flow defined above is `['foo was here', 'bar was here']`, because the request was first sent to FooExecutor and then to BarExecutor.
+When you start a Flow, the Executor will always be running in a **separate process**.
+Multiple Executors will be running in **different processes**.
+Multiprocessing is the lowest level of separation when you run a Flow locally.
+When running a Flow on Kubernetes, Docker Swarm, {ref}`jcloud`, different Executors are running in different containers, pods or instances.

 ## Add Executors